BodenmillerGroup/xtiff/README.md

 # xtiff

-A small Python 3 library for writing multi-channel TIFF stacks.
+A tiny Python 3 library for writing multi-channel TIFF stacks.

 The aim of this library is to provide an easy way to write multi-channel image stacks for external visualization and analysis.
 It acts as an interface to the popular [tifffile](https://www.lfd.uci.edu/~gohlke/) package and supports